umdenes100/TankArduinoLibrary/README.md

 # Tank Arduino Library

-The Tank arduino library enables you to use the DFRTank robots provided by ENES100.
+The Tank arduino library is used on the simulator to control the motors on the simulator OSVs.

 The library provides you access to the tank class, which can be used to control an OSV's motors.
 To configure your own motors to be compatible with this library, refer to the configuration section below.

 ## Download and Installation